 Europe is the king of weekend breaks.
 Home to five of the ten smallest countries in the world by area, it is easy to cover a lot of ground in a small amount of time in Europe.
 In fact, one team managed to get through 19 European countries in just 24 hours.
 Of course, you probably don’t want to do this as you won’t actually have time to see anything.

 A weekend break is a great way to experience a place.
 You’re there just long enough to see the highlights but not so long that you start to get bored.
 But, remember that time is of the essence.
 To make the most of a weekend break I recommend planning an itinerary before you go.
 This saves you valuable hours that you might otherwise spend aimlessly wandering, looking for something to do.

 Create an outline of things you want to see and do.
 If you don’t stick to it, that’s fine!
 Sometimes the best adventures occur when you spontaneously go off-script.
 A schedule is just a handy back up to have so you don’t feel like you are wasting time.

 Does a weekend break sound good right about now?
-Here are some of Europe’s top spots for a well-deserved 48 hour trip.
+If this is your first time to Europe, here are some of the continent’s top spots for a well-deserved 48 hour trip.

 Let me start by saying that Cork is gorgeous.
 It has a rustic charm that permeates every street corner and an easy beauty, which photos do not do justice.
 From the colourful houses that line the riverfront, to the rolling fields that stretch out to the coastline, you are going to want to photograph every inch of this thriving city.